mpac123/sSWAP/README.md

 # sSWAP
 Web application supporting exchange of ideas and cooperation between students.
-Project was realised during Best Hacking League 2017 in Warsaw University of Technology.
+Project was carried out during Best Hacking League 2017 in Warsaw University of Technology.
 ## Front-end
 Made with:
 1. Bootstrap